Skip to content

 NpgsqlRestYour SQL is the API

 Annotate PostgreSQL functions and SQL files with comments to declare HTTP routes, auth, caching, retries, and rate limits.
 Get a fast, typed REST API โ€” no controllers, no models, no boilerplate.
+Then test it with SQL files too.

 ~ npgsqlrest